 Do not be discouraged and do not try to force the weaning.
 Rapid improvement sometimes occurs after a long period of little change.

 If the lactation aid is still being used when the baby is ready for solid foods, the baby can be transition from taking supplement at the breast to eating food, with or without the supplement mixed into it.
-See the “Starting Solid Foods” information sheet.
+See the “Starting Solid Foods” information sheet and this blog on food.

 The information presented here is general and not a substitute for personalized treatment from an International Board Certified Lactation Consultant (IBCLC) or other qualified medical professionals.